Francesca Moresi – Psychotherapy in London and Online

 Your set-up is important.

-First, choose a comfortable place where you know you won’t be disturbed and where you feel you have privacy.
+First, choose a comfortable place where you know you won’t be disturbed and where you feel you have privacy

-Then kindly turn off any device other than the one you are using for the session; but also, turn off any notifications you may receive on the device you are actually using to avoid distractions.
+Then kindly turn off any device other than the one you are using for the session; also, turn off any notifications you may receive on the device you are actually using to avoid distractions.
 This is very important so that you can be fully present in the session.
-Check that you have enough light in the room and, if possible, use your headphones which will help reduce the echo.
+Check that you have enough light in the room and, if possible, use your headphones, which will help reduce the echo.
 Last but not least, please make sure to frame your head and upper body so that I can see you properly and position your device so that it can be still.

 Once you are all set up get something to drink and find your cozy seat for your session.